Saussky/OzSkate/obsidian/OzSkate Todo's.md

 - Renaming parent and child type to whatever depop use, just front-end
 - GPT logo creation?
 - Fix product update errors
+	- Isn't an error, it just takes too long, need to fire events or write updates to a new table and display them